Skip to content

 The Laysan finch is a type of bird known as a Hawaiian honeycreeper.
 It is only found in the Northwestern Hawaiian Islands and cannot be found anywhere else in the world.
 This makes it endemic to this specific region.

-Out of all the Hawaiian honeycreepers, there are only four types of finch-billed species left, and the Laysan finch is one of them.
+Out of all the Hawaiian honeycreepers, only four types of finch-billed species are left, and the Laysan finch is one of them.

 This means that it has a unique beak shape that is similar to that of a finch.
 The Laysan finch is closely related to another species called the Nihoa finch.
 The Nihoa finch is smaller in size compared to the Laysan finch.